Meghana Erande

+Meghana Erande (or Meghna Sudhir Erande, Mēghanā Sudhīr Ēraṇḍē, Marathi - मेघना सुधीर एरंडे) is an Indian actress and voice actress.
+She is popularly known for voicing the main character Hattori of Ninja Hattori animated series in Hindi.
+She has been working in the industry for more than 30 years.

 Dubbing career

-Meghana Erande had a well known history for dubbing in her career.
+Meghana first auditioned for Disney's DuckTales series in 1989.
+She was favoured among 25 artistes to voice for the titular character of Ninja Hattori series in Hindi.
 She has dubbed Canadian actress Pamela Anderson's role as C. J. Parker in Baywatch, on all the episodes on the seasons she appeared in, and other films since as for some roles in some of the Barbie films and other roles as well, such as Denise Richards's role as Kelly Lanier Van Ryan in Wild Things and Angelina Jolie's role as Police Officer Amelia Donaghy in The Bone Collector, both of which were dubbed in Hindi much later in 2010.
+She worked on regional national channel on a programme called DAHAVI DIWALI.

 She can do voices for children, teenage girls and young women, and she has also dubbed for many Bollywood actresses.